 The focus of cognitive remediation therapy (CRT) is to strengthen different mental processing skills.
 It assumes that if someone can improve their cognitive function, they can manage daily life more easily.

 According to a 2013 study, using CRT for eating disorders can help a person think more flexibly, helping them adapt to challenging situations.
-A research review exploring CRT for anorexia also suggests it can reduce the thoughts and behaviors that contribute to this condition.
+A

 Family-based treatment (FBT) is for children and adolescents who have an eating disorder.
 It requires parents or caregivers to temporarily take control of a child’s meals to prevent them from needing hospitalization.